Lombra/elite-api-docs/docs/Travel.md

 	- SquadronFaction:true (if player is in squadron aligned to this faction)
 	- HappiestSystem:true (if player squadron faction, and this is happiest system)
 	- HomeSystem:true(if player squadron faction, and this is home system)
+- Conflicts: an array of info about local conflicts (if any)
+	- WarType
+	- Status
+	- Faction1: { Name, Stake, WonDays }
+	- Faction2: { Name, Stake, WonDays }

 If the player is pledged to a Power in Powerplay, and the star system is involved in powerplay,